shawnkuo-ghw/hw-ds1/assignment03/problem-1/p1-dry.md

             - When i = 6, j = 7.
 Since A[j] < A[r] (8 < 10), then we do i++, then i = 7 and swap A[j] with A[i].
 A=[1,2,3,4,5,6,7,8,9,10]
             - When i = 7, j = 8.
 Since A[j] < A[r] (9 < 10), then we do i++, then i = 8 and swap A[j] with A[i].
 A=[1,2,3,4,5,6,7,8,9,10]
             - Since j = 9 > r-1, we finished with a swap A[i+1] with A[r] (swapping A[9] with A[9]).
+        Thus Hoare partition is faster since it performs less swap
         3. Provide a general argument on when one partition approach is better than the other.
             Hoare partition is better when the array has many duplicate values because when there are many duplicates, Hoare will swap and move index again and again, then we have a balanced partition(cut an array half and half).
 Thus the complexity is $O(\log n)$.
 However, even if Lomuto perform fewer swap for many duplicate values.
 It will result in the bad partition(partition is not half half) since Lomuto partition will not swap and move the index when there are duplicate values.
 In the worst case, each partition will split a size $k$ array into $1$ size array and $k-1$ size array.
 Then the complexity is $O(n^2)$.